BIOS3010/Module-13-RNAseq/exercises/Exercise3.md

 *FYI*: pneumonoultramicroscopicsilicovolcanoconiosis, from the Cambridge English Dictionary: a name that has been invented for a lung disease caused by breathing in very small pieces of ash or dust.

+## 13.3.2 Binary search in suffic arrays
 You will now complete the following Python code and explore the utility of binary search when working with suffix arrays.

 ```python
 import os